nncarlson/nka/README.md

 Using NKA
 ---------

-Several different versions of NKA are provided here.
-The directory `src-F95` contains the original Fortran 95 implementation.
+Several different versions of NKA are provided here:
+* The directory `src-F95` contains the original Fortran 95 implementation.
   (The original implementation was in Fortran 77.)
-A newer object-oriented version implemented in modern Fortran can be found in `src-F08`.
-That version requires a compiler that has a fairly complete implementation of the 2003 standard, perhaps with some minor 2008 features.
-The directory `src-C` contains a C version.
+* The directory `src-F08` contains a newer object-oriented version implemented in modern Fortran.
+That version requires a compiler that supports the 2008 standard plus perhaps some minor 2018 features.
+* The directory `src-F08-vector` contains a version of `src-F08` that operates with abstract vector objects rather than contiguous rank-1 arrays as in the other versions.
+This provides much greater flexibility, but at the expense of requiring an application specific implementation of the base vector class.
+* The directory `src-C` contains a C version, which is a straightforward translation of the F95 version.

-The source for these versions (F95, F08, C) consists of a single source file that can be easily incorporated into your own software project.
+The source for these versions consists of one or two source files that can be easily incorporated into your own software project.
 They all feature essentially the same interface, which is documented in the comments at the top of the source file.

 Each of these versions also contain an example program that illustrates how to use NKA by solving a nonlinear elliptic equation on a regular 2D grid.
-There is a simple cmake-based build system.
-A simple `cmake .` in the sub- directory, followed by `make` should build the `nka_example` program.
-If cmake has problems finding your Fortran compiler, try setting the `FC` environment variable to the path to it.
+There is a simple CMake-based build system.
+A simple `cmake .` in the sub- directory, followed by `make` will build the `nka_example` program.
+If `cmake` has problems finding your Fortran compiler, try setting the `FC` environment variable to the path to it.
 For a test, output from `nka_example` should be compared to that in `reference_output`.
-The `F08/nka_example` program is a bit more elaborate, allowing several problem and method parameters to be set on the command line.
+The "F08" and "F08-vector" example programs are a bit more elaborate, allowing several problem and method parameters to be set on the command line.
 Use the `--help` option to get usage information.
-You can get a better idea of how NKA behaves by experimenting with this program.
+You can get a better idea of how NKA behaves by experimenting with these programs.

 The directory `src-C++` contains a somewhat different version of NKA.
 This is a C++ implementation (by Markus Berndt) that was designed to work with